 Admissions blog: Tips for reapplying

 It is no secret that admissions to medical school are highly competitive.
 Each year, we receive over 3000 applications, invite around 600 students to interview, and accept 259 students into the program.
 Applicants who are unsuccessful may have strong applications but are simply just not as competitive as others in the current application cycle.
-Many students admitted into medicine do not get in their first time applying.
+Many students who apply for the MD Program are not admitted the first time they apply.
 Each time you apply, you get to know the process a little bit better and are able to strengthen your application.

 Pursue your interests